-- contributing to the management objectives of the Watling Chase Community Forest, which washes over the entire neighbourhood area and includes a gateway location at Aldenham reservoir; - providing new dwellings in the period to 2040 on sites in accordance with the adopted Local Plan or its successor; - supporting the delivery of the Elstree Way Corridor Area Action Plan; - ensuring that the overall quantum of development does not put an unacceptable strain on infrastructure capacity.
-Infrastructure must be carefully planned as part of site masterplanning and delivered in advance or in parallel with development; - supporting small-scale residential developments (windfall) where it is sympathetic to the surroundings; - requiring new developments to include a mix of housing that will meet the needs of local parishioners, considering the current and projected demographic of the parish; - ensuring that new development is well-connected to the rights of way network, improving and adding to this where possible, to provide pedestrian and cycle links.
-Active travel connections within and between the individual settlements in the neighbourhood area is critical; and - providing well-designed dwellings that are sympathetic to the character of the settlement. - Restricting the development of private garden space into dwellings, which not only erodes local character, but reduces access to open space for future occupants.
+- contributing to the management objectives of the Watling Chase Community Forest, which washes over the entire neighbourhood area and includes a gateway location at Aldenham reservoir; - providing new dwellings in the period to 2040 on sites in accordance with the adopted Local Plan or its successor;

-4.9.
+- bringing back into use the large number of long-term Empty Homes or unused second homes in the town, in line with the HBC Empty Homes Strategy 2024-2038.
+HBC has a policy document on the need to reduce this figure.
+Action on Empty Homes estimates about 800 across Hertsmere - one of the highest in the country - approximately a third of which are in the neighbourhood area; and - supporting the delivery of the Elstree Way Corridor Area Action Plan; - ensuring that the overall quantum of development does not put an unacceptable strain on infrastructure capacity.
+Infrastructure must be carefully planned as part of site masterplanning and delivered in advance or in parallel with development; - supporting small-scale residential developments (windfall) where it is sympathetic to the surroundings and where access would not be restricted for the disabled; - requiring new developments to include a mix of housing that will meet the needs of local parishioners, considering the current and projected demographic of the parish; - ensuring that new development is well-connected to the rights of way network, improving and adding to this where possible, with pedestrian and cycle links.
+Active travel connections within and between the individual settlements in the neighbourhood area is critical; and - providing well-designed dwellings that are sympathetic to the character of the settlement. - Restricting the development of private garden space into dwellings, which not only erodes local character, but reduces access to open space for future occupants. - 4.8.
 A key component of this approach is ensuring that the local community are fully engaged as part of major development proposals.